simranjit-uc/Cisco-UCCX-WxCC-Migration/README.md

 # Cisco UCCX to Webex Contact Center (WxCC) Configuration Migration Tool

 This tool automates the migration of **Cisco Unified Contact Center Express (UCCX)** configurations to **Webex Contact Center (WxCC)**.
 It extracts UCCX data, transforms it into WxCC compatible format, and pushes the configuration into a WxCC tenant using Cisco's REST APIs.
+The link to the video demo of the app is given at the bottom.

 ## Project Overview